 Useful experience for intelligence officers includes:

-Intelligence officers need to be observant when gathering information, so need to have good hearing and eyesight (with or without corrective lenses).
-They are also required to have normal colour vision.
+Intelligence officers need to have good hearing and eyesight (with or without corrective lenses) and have normal colour vision.

 Find out more about training